bokulich-lab/q2-coordinates/README.md

 A qiime2 plugin supporting methods for geographic mapping of qiime2 artifact data or metadata.

-Quadtree functionality allows the user to objectivley partition a dataset based on x and y coordinate information (for example, longitude and latitude).
+Quadtree functionality allows the user to objectively partition a dataset based on x and y coordinate information (for example, longitude and latitude).

 q2-coordinates makes it easy to plot geographic coordinates and associated (meta)data on beautiful topographic, street maps or interactive geographical maps.